Mike Terry (saxophonist): Career

 By 1966, he and fellow Funk Brother Jack Ashford were planning a future collaboration as songwriters and producers, after playing sessions together for Ed Wingate at Golden World Records.
-In the mid-60s Terry worked with Wingate at Ric-Tic Records recording Edwin Starr, J. J. Barnes, Rose Battiste, and other artists.
-In 1966 Terry joined with George Clinton and Sidney Barnes to form the Geo-Si-Mik production team.
+In the mid-60s, Terry worked with Wingate at Ric-Tic Records recording Edwin Starr, J. J. Barnes, Rose Battiste, and other artists.
+In 1966, Terry joined with George Clinton and Sidney Barnes to form the Geo-Si-Mik production team.
 Geo-Si-Mik produced records by acts including Clinton's group The Parliaments, Laura Lee, and The Adorables.

 Also in 1966, Terry and Ashford formed Pied Piper Productions, writing, arranging, and producing records by acts including September Jones, Nancy Wilcox, Lorraine Chandler, Mikki Farrow, and Willie Kendrick.

 In 1967, Terry left Motown and played on soul recordings in Philadelphia and Chicago.
 In December 1967, he became a staff arranger and producer for Epic Records, and the Okeh Records imprint, where he worked on records by artists including Johnny Robinson, Sandra Phillips, The Little Foxes, and Maxine Brown.

 From the late 1960s to the late 1970s, he arranged or produced or worked as a musical director in New York, Los Angeles, Chicago, Atlanta, and Las Vegas.
 He was the arranger and orchestrator for the 1969 Broadway musical Buck White, featuring Muhammad Ali, and for Bill Cosby in Las Vegas.
 He also worked closely with Jo Armstead at both Giant Records, and Bill Cosby's label Tetragrammaton Records.

 In 1975, he was a member of the Atlanta Disco Band with Dave Crawford, Earl Young, Robert Popwell and others.
 They released three dance singles that charted, plus one album on Ariola Records.

 Terry worked on two blaxploitation films directed by Fred Williamson.
 He orchestrated music for Boss Nigger (1975), and wrote and produced music for No Way Back (1976), including songs by The Dells.

-In the late 1970s he moved out of the music industry.
+In the late 1970s, he moved out of the music industry.
 Terry did not perform in the Funk Brothers reunion which led to the 2002 documentary Standing in the Shadows of Motown, (though he is listed under Honorable Mentions on a two disc DVD edition of the film).

 Private life

 At one time Terry was married to singer and songwriter Mikki Farrow.
-He later married Liz, who predeceased him.
+Farrow co-wrote songs for Jerry Butler and others.
+Terry later married Liz, who predeceased him.
 He died in Detroit in 2008.
 He is survived by his children Bridgette, Michael, Matthew, and his step-children.